HermanMeier/aec-hack-gscan/precomputation/precomputation_guide.md

 ### Unzipping

-In case the files are unzipped, we can simply run the oneliner
+In case the files are zipped, we can simply run the oneliner
 ```bash
 find 80mm/ -type f -name '*.gz' -exec gzip -d {} +
 ```